fledge-iot/fledge/docs/plugin_developers_guide/04_north_plugins.rst

     * - plugin_init
       - Also part of the standard plugin interface.
 This call is passed the request configuration of the plugin and should be used to do any initialization of the plugin.
     * - plugin_send
       - This entry point is the north plugin specific entry point that is used to send data from Fledge.
-This will be called repeatedly with blocks of readings
+This will be called repeatedly with blocks of readings.
     * - plugin_shutdown
-      - Part of the standard plugin interface, this will be called when the plugin is no longer required and will be the final call to the plugin
+      - Part of the standard plugin interface, this will be called when the plugin is no longer required and will be the final call to the plugin.

 The life cycle of a plugin is very similar regardless of if it is written in Python or C/C++, the *plugin_info* call is made first to determine data about the plugin.
 The plugin is then initialized by calling the *plugin_init* entry point.
 The *plugin_send* entry point will be called multiple times to send the actual data and finally the *plugin_shutdown* entry point will be called.